 Helping people undergoing cancer treatment to eat well during the pandemic

 We partnered with Life Kitchen to provide free online cookery classes.
 We're also providing virtual dietary support groups for people affected by cancer during the coronavirus (COVID-19) outbreak.

 Online cookery classes with Life Kitchen

-During the live cookery classes, chef Ryan Riley (co-founder of Life Kitchen) will teach you how to cook some amazing, healthy recipes from our Ryan Riley recipe booklet, as well as practical, flavour-enhancing cooking techniques that can help with taste changes often associated with cancer.
+During the cookery classes, chef Ryan Riley (co-founder of Life Kitchen) will teach you how to cook some amazing, healthy recipes from our Ryan Riley recipe booklet, as well as practical, flavour-enhancing cooking techniques that can help with taste changes often associated with cancer.